Deroceras laeve

-Deroceras laeve, the marsh slug, is a species of small air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Agriolimacidae.
+Deroceras laeve, the marsh slug (or meadow slug), is a species of small air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Agriolimacidae.

 Distribution

 The distribution of Deroceras laeve was originally Palearctic, from the subpolar zones to the southern margins.
 Today this slug species has been introduced worldwide except Antarctica, also on tropical islands such as New Guinea and on Pacific islands.